 One of the main reasons why For Sale By Owners (FSBOs) don’t use a real estate agent is because they believe they will save the commission an agent charges for getting their house on the market and selling it.
-A new study by study by Collateral Analytics, however, reveals that FSBOs don’t actually save anything, and in some cases may be costing themselves more, by not listing with an agent.
+A new study by Collateral Analytics, however, reveals that FSBOs don’t actually save anything, and in some cases may be costing themselves more, by not listing with an agent.
 In the study, they analyzed home sales in a variety of markets in 2016 and the first half of 2017.
 The data showed that:

 “FSBOs tend to sell for lower prices than comparable home sales, and in many cases below the average differential represented by the prevailing commission rate.”

 Why Would FSBOs net less money than if they used an agent?

 - “There could be systematic bias on the buyer side as well.
 FSBO sales might attract more strategic buyers than MLS sales, particularly buyers who rationalize lower-priced bids on with the logic that the seller is “saving” a traditional commission.
 Such buyers might specifically search for and target sellers who are not getting representational assistance from agents.”
 In other words, ‘bargain lookers’ might shop FSBOs more often.

 - “Experienced agents are experts at ‘staging’ homes for sale” which could bring more money for the home.